Timmy Mallett: Other

-In 2002, Mallett made West Ham United F.C. agree to stop selling copies of their mascot, Herbie the Hammer, in their club shop after he complained that it looked too similar to Pinky Punky.
+In 2002, Mallett made West Ham United agree to stop selling copies of their mascot, Herbie the Hammer, in their club shop after he complained that it looked too similar to Pinky Punky.
 West Ham United withdrew the item.

-In 2004 he was a stand-in contestant for the ITV1 jungle-based reality series I'm a Celebrity...Get Me Out of Here!.
-In 2008 he entered the show as a full contestant.
+In 2004, he was a stand-in contestant for the ITV1 jungle-based reality series I'm a Celebrity...Get Me Out of Here!.
+In 2008, he entered the show as a full contestant.

 In 2008, Mallett appeared on Big Brother's Little Brother.

 In September 2008, Mallett appeared on the BBC One politics show This Week talking about being positive when things get tough.

 In November 2008, Mallett appeared in the eighth series of I'm a Celebrity...Get Me Out of Here!.
 He entered the show by being captured in an oversized net and imprisoned in jungle jail.
 The celebrities were given an option to trade their possessions for him and David Van Day to enter.
 They refused.
 On 30 November 2008, Mallett was the fourth contestant eliminated from the show after being placed in the bottom two in the public voting and taking part in a play-off bush tucker eating trial with Brian Paddick.